softwaresuave/Practical-Powershell/README.md

 Welcome...

-This repository contains powerful tools for sysadmins  <br/>
+This repository contains powerful tools for sysadmins.
 They are meant to make your job easier, automating cumbersome processes.

 Most of these scripts are arragned to run on remote machines using the variable $computers , which points to a computers.txt file.
 Be sure to check this before executing.